Getting Around in Israel

 El Al planes

 There are many airports in Israel, but the main international airport is Ben Gurion Airport just outside Tel Aviv.
 Other airports in Haifa and Eilat are predominantly domestic airports.
 The most popular domestic flight route is from Ben Gurion Airport to southern seaside resort Eilat which takes around 45 minutes, as opposed to 3.5 hours driving.
 There are several non-stop flights per week and prices of tickets can be relatively cheap if you book in advance.
 Eilat also offers easy access to Petra in Jordan and the Red Sea resort of Aqaba if you’re planning a traveling holiday.
-Check them out on our 2 day Petra and Wadi Rum tour or our 4 day highlights of Jordan tour.
+Check them out on our 2 day Petra and Wadi Rum tour.

 By Train